daniil-dn/daniildn/README.md

-- 👋 Hi, I’m dosin daniil
+- 👋 Hi, I’m Daniil
-- 👀 I’m interested in back-end (and front-end for a bit)
+- 👀 I’m interested in back-end (and front-end)
 - 🌱 I’m currently learning python and frameworks(django, flask, etc.)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me dosindaniilm@gmail.com
+- 📫 How to reach me dosindaniilm@gmail.com or tg @daniildn

 <!---
 daniildn/daniildn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.